MystenLabs/nautilus/src/nautilus-server/src/apps/seal-example/README.md

 This proves that only the enclave (which has access to both keys) could have created a valid signed PTB.

 During `/init_seal_key_load`, the enclave also generates an encryption key and return the encryption public key as part of `FetchKeyRequest`.
 The host uses the CLI to fetch keys from Seal servers, but the host cannot decrypt the `FetchKeyResponse` since it does not have the encryption secret key.
 Then the `FetchKeyResponse` is passed to the enclave at `/complete_seal_key_load`, and only the enclave can verify the consistency and decrypt the secret in memory.

+### Why Two Step Key Load is Needed for Phase 2?

+This is because an enclave operates without direct internet access so it cannot fetch secrets from Seal key servers' HTTP endpoints directly.
+Here we use the host acts as an intermediary to fetch encrypted secrets from Seal servers.

+This delegation is secure because the Seal responses are encrypted under the enclave's encryption key, so only the enclave can later decrypt the fetched Seal responses.
+The enclave is also initialized with the public keys of the Seal servers in `seal_config.yaml`, which can be used to verify the decrypted secrets are not tampered with.

 ## Steps